 Summer Bucket List Activity from Thrifty NW Mom (has a free blank Summer Bucket Activity Sheet and lists of activities)

 45 Fun Ideas for Kids’ Summer Bucket List from Big Life Journal

 Summer Bucket List Banner from Fakin’ It

-Summer Activity Jars and Grab Bags (with printable ideas) from The Crafting Chicks
+Summer Activity Jars and Grab Bags (with free printable ideas) from The Crafting Chicks

 The Family Fun Sack from Oopsey Daisy